NaturalSelectionLabs/Unidata/docs/guide/profiles/Crossbell.md

 );
 ```

--   Use Ethereum address as `identity` and Ethereum as `platform` to set primary profile of this address.
+-   Use Ethereum address as the `identity` and Ethereum as the `platform` to set primary profile of this address.
 -   Use Crossbell handle as the `identity` and Crossbell as the `platform` to set a specific profile.
 -   `action`: can be `update` or `add`, default to `update`.
 -   If the `platform` is Crossbell, then the `action` cannot be `add`.